Cessna T-41 Mescalero

 Read More!North American Aviation’s design of a twin-engine medium bomber was approved by the Army Air Corps in September 1939, and the prototype made its maiden flight less than a year later on 19 August 19

 Read More!The Luscombe Aircraft Company made a name for itself building two-seat, all-metal sport aircraft before World War II.
-The most famous was the Model 8, many of which were used in the Civilian.

 Read More!The T-41 Mescalero is a military version of the Cessna 172 that was fitted with a larger engine and variable pitch propeller.